vpletea/dotfiles/README.md

   ```

 ### Updates
-- To update the flake go to your OS directpory and run the following command:
+- To update the flake go to your OS directory and run the following command:
   ```
   nix flake update
   ```
-- Run the install flake command again for your OS:
+- Run the install flake command depending on your OS:
   ```
   nix run nix-darwin --extra-experimental-features "nix-command flakes" -- switch --flake ".#aarch64"
   ```